datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect3_SPI.md

 * **PSP:** Personal Software Process
 * **TSP:** Team Software Process

+### Personal Software Process ###
+> The PSP aims to provide software engineers with disciplined methods for
+> improving personal software development processes.

+* Goes from PSP0 => PSP2.1
+* PSP0, PSP0.1: Introduces process discipline and measurement
+  * 3 phases: planning, development and post mortem
+  * Baseline established: time spent programming, faults injected/removed, size of program
+  * In PSP0.1 a coding standard is introduced, size measurements and PIP
+  * PIP - engineer establishes a personal improvement plans and records ideas on self-improvement
+* PSP1, PSP1.1: Introduces estimating and planning
+  * Based on the baseline established in PSP0 the engineer prepares a test report.
+Data used is accumulated from the baseline data and used to estimate total time.
+  * Each new project will record actual time spent, this information is used for task schedule planning.
+(PSP1.1)
+* PSP2, PSP2.1: Introduces quality management and design
+  * PSP2 adds two new phases: design review and code review.
+Defect prevention and removal are the focus at the PSP2.
+Engineers learn to evaluate and improve their process by measuring how long tasks take and the number of defects they inject and remove in each phase of development.
+Engineers construct and use checklists for design and code reviews.
+PSP2.1 introduces design specification and analysis techniques

+### Team Software Process ###
+Before engineers can participate in the TSP, it is required that they have already learned about the PSP, so that the TSP can work effectively.
+Training is also required for other team members, the team lead, and management.

+The TSP software development cycle begins with a planning process called the launch, led by a coach who has been specially trained, and is either certified or provisional.
+The launch is designed to begin the team building process, and during this time teams and managers establish goals, define team roles, assess risks, estimate effort, allocate tasks, and produce a team plan.
+During an execution phase, developers track planned and actual effort, schedule, and defects, meeting regularly (usually weekly) to report status and revise plans.
+A development cycle ends with a Post Mortem to assess performance, revise planning parameters, and capture lessons learned for process improvement.

+The coach role focuses on supporting the team and the individuals on the team as the process expert while being independent of direct project management responsibility.
+The team leader role is different from the coach role in that, team leaders are responsible to management for products and project outcomes while the coach is responsible for developing individual and team performance.

 ## Software process improvement ##
 1. Evaluation of current practices
 1. Planning for improvements